Frequently Asked Questions about COVID-19

 - New loss of taste or smell.

-How do coronaviruses spread?
+How do coronaviruses get passed around?

 - Wash your hands often with soap and warm water.

 - Disinfect surfaces in your home and workplace.